 Helen Corner-Bryant spent a number of years in editorial at Penguin before setting up Cornerstones Literary Consultancy in 1998.
 Cornerstones is known for teaching self-editing techniques, providing feedback, scouting for agents and launching writers.
 In 2016, she opened Cornerstones US, creating the world’s first transatlantic literary consultancy.
 Helen is a guest lecturer at leading universities including UCL Centre for Publishing and the Columbia Publishing Course at Oxford.
 She loves helping authors get a step closer towards achieving their dreams, whether that’s to become a better writer, acquire an agent, get published, or hit the bestseller list.

 Sarah Rouse graduated from Oxford Brookes University with a Bachelor’s degree in English Literature.
 She has prior experience as a proofreader and copyeditor, and completed internships at OUP and Palgrave Macmillan during her time at university.
 Sarah joined the Cornerstones team in September 2017 as the editorial assistant, before becoming the Assistant Editor in March, and the Desk Editor in October 2018.
-Her role involves liaising with authors and editors, assessing new author enquiries, tracking project progress, and assisting the team.
+Her role involves assessing submissions, liaising with editors, authors, and agents, sourcing editorial talent, and overseeing the development of projects, in addition to scouting.
 In her spare time, Sarah enjoys reading literary and experimental fiction, poetry, noir, dark/urban YA, and suspense narratives.